raguay/MyNotes/Sermon. Cut It Off.md

     1. Without salt, you can't offer a sacrifice in the temple
     2. Without a changed life, you can't be saved.
         1. The Holy Spirit living in us will change us
-        2. What we confess isn't important, it's the changes that it makes in our lives that shows we are saved.
+        2. What we confess isn't important, it's the changes that it makes in our lives that shows we are saved.g